Diyi2020/Diyi2020.github.io/_pages/about.md

 Long term target(mildly making progress):

-1. DFT and machine learning based electronic structure
+1. DFT and machine learning based ab initio method

 Looking for math/applied math postdoc or positions in national labs or industrial labs during Fall 2024 (Open to positions in other departments).
 Main targets are problems related to numerical analysis, machine learning, quantum many body system and quantum algorithms.